ana-balica/ana-balica.github.io/_posts/2014-11-11-systers-portal.md

 Systers Portal was started in summer 2014 as a
-[Google Summer of Code](http://www.google-melange.com/gsoc/homepage/google/gsoc2014) project involving two students: me and Chitra Khatwani.
+[Google Summer of Code](http://www.google-melange.com/gsoc/homepage/google/gsoc2014) project involving two students: me and Chitra Khatwani, under the mentorship of Lynn Root, Rosario Robinson, Promita Bose and Laura Cassell.
 We launched a prototype, hosted on [portal.systers.org](http://portal.systers.org/).

 *Disclaimer: the prototype hosted on [portal.systers.org](http://portal.systers.org/)